-□ 1.
-Without using any glue, temporarily join the wings with the plywood wing joiner.
+□ 2.
+Use a bar sander with coarse sandpaper to true the edges and remove any excess hardened epoxy from the wing joiner.
+Without using any glue, temporarily join the wings with the joiner.
 Make adjustments as necessary for a good fit.
 Note: The dihedral angle is factory-set and determined by the angle of the joiner and the joining ribs on the ends of the wing halves.
 However, you may confirm the dihedral by placing one wing panel flat on the workbench and measuring the distance between the bottom of the rib on the end of the other panel and the bench.
-The distance should be 1-7/16" [37mm], but a small variance is acceptable.
+The distance should be 1" [25mm], but a small variance is acceptable.
 If the wing doesn't fit well or if you can't get close enough to the dihedral specified, there may be excess glue inside the wing or irregularities on the joiner.
 Use coarse sandpaper to true the edges and bevel the corners of the joiner and/or use a hobby knife to remove any glue from the joiner openings in the ribs on the end of the wing halves.

-□ 2.
+□ 3.
 Prepare 1/2 oz. of 30-minute epoxy.
 Working quickly, thoroughly coat the inside of both wing halves where the joiner fits and one half of the joiner with epoxy.
 Making certain the joiner is upright, insert the coated end into one of the wing halves.
 Coat the other end of the joiner and the root ribs with the remainder of the epoxy.
 Join the wing halves tightly, holding them together.
 Use a paper towel dampened with denatured alcohol to wipe away the excess epoxy that comes out of the wing.
-Tightly hold the wing together with several strips of masking tape on the top and bottom, making certain both halves are in full contact and the leading and trailing edges are aligned.
-Let the wing set until the epoxy has set.
+Tightly hold the wing together with several strips of masking tape, making certain both halves are in full contact and the leading and trailing edges are aligned.
+Let the wing set until the epoxy has cured.